 Guidelines to Convert Courses Not Designated as Honors Courses

 The Honors conversion process is used as a mechanism for an Honors student to earn “Honors credit” in a course that is not listed as an Honors course.
 The Honors conversion process may be applied to the following types of courses: regular courses, independent study courses (including independent study Honors thesis courses), study abroad courses.
-Courses with sections already offered for Honors credit and courses with Honors course equivalents cannot be converted, students must enroll in the Honors section or course.
+Courses with sections already offered for Honors credit and courses with Honors course equivalents cannot be converted unless the course is full at the time of registration.
 Depending upon the type course being converted, specific guidelines, signatures, and forms are required.
 Please take care to follow the instructions given below for the type of course you are converting.

 Message for Faculty

 To be carried out successfully, an Honors conversion requires careful planning, close collaboration between the Honors student and faculty member throughout the semester, and a serious commitment by both parties to see the project through.
 THANK YOU for your willingness to undertake this responsibility.
 We hope that your participation in the student’s undergraduate Honors education results in a mutually engaging and rewarding experience.
 The following are guidelines to assist you in the development of a productive Honors conversion.
 If you wish to discuss any aspect of the Honors conversion process, please call the Honors Program Office at (860) 486 4223.

 Converting Regular Courses to Honors Credit

 An Honors conversion is a method for adding an “Honors dimension” to a course or section that is not already an Honors course.
 It is generally used when Honors students desire to study a topic for which no Honors course or section is scheduled.
 It is also used for Honors students involved in independent study, research, or graduate courses (no form is required for graduate courses).